 Tourism & Films

 China has the world’s largest outbound tourism industry.
 In 2018, over 140 million outbound tourists traveled all over the world.
 Tourism to India is still below potential.
 In 2018, around 225,000 Chinese tourists visited India.
-The renewal of the bilateral MoU on Cooperation in Tourism Sector was completed in May 2015.
-In 2018, Minister of State for Tourism visited China in August 2018 and held roadshows in Beijing, Wuhan, Guangzhou and Shanghai.
+The renewal of the bilateral MoU on Cooperation in the Tourism Sector was completed in May 2015.
+In 2018, the Minister of State for Tourism visited China in August 2018 and held roadshows in Beijing, Wuhan, Guangzhou, and Shanghai.

 In 2015 2 Indian movies (PK and Dhoom3) were released in China.
 “Xuan Zang” was the first co-production film between India and China.
 This film released in 2016 was submitted as a contender to represent mainland China for Best Foreign Language Film at the 89th Academy Awards in 2017.
 In recent years, numerous Indian movies have registered great success at the Chinese box office.

 Indian Companies in China